CoderYoyoS/ChatbotReport/01_sections/03_system-requirements_specification/07_concluding_analysis_of_system_requirements.md

 (4) Node JS was chosen as the server-side programming language for several reasons.
 Perhaps the most notable factor is that the majority of literature and tutorials on designing and developing chatbots are all implemented with Node JS.
 Nodes single threaded execution model also lends itself to messaging applications because of its rigid enforcement of the ordering of requests.
 Node, built on top of the Google Chrome V8 Javascript engine and implemented in C and C++, provides fast execution times which is essential for a chat-based server.

+(5) MongoDB was chosen as the primary data model for the application.
+This is because of its ability to shard easily and evolve in-line with the data model changing.
+It is difficult to preempt exactly the data format during development because naturally the database will have to expand whilst the application is being used by end-users.
+There is also a lot of tutorials on developing chatbots with the MongoDB database client and this was also a contributing factor to its selection.

+(6) Api.ai was chosen as the NLP engine for this application because its accessibility to developers and its powerful integration capabilities with the big messaging platforms.